RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ## Lab1 - Creating High-performing Cacheable Service

-In this lab, we`ll develop 5 microservices into the cloud-native appliation architecture.
+In this lab, we'll develop 5 microservices into the cloud-native appliation architecture.
 These cloud-native applications will have transactions with multiple datasources such as `PostgreSQL` and `MongoDB`.
 Especially, we will learn how to configure datasources easily using
 `Quarkus Extensions`.
-In the end, we will optimize `data transaction performance` of the shopping cart service thru integrating with a `Cache(Data Grid) server` to increase end users`(customers) satification.
-And there`s more fun facts how easy it is to deploy applications on OpenShift 4 via `oc` command line tool.
+In the end, we will optimize `data transaction performance` of the shopping cart service thru integrating with a `Cache(Data Grid) server` to increase end users'(customers) satification.
+And there's more fun facts how easy it is to deploy applications on OpenShift 4 via `oc` command line tool.

 #### Goals of this lab